 Roses are red.
 Violets are blue.
 How do flowers get delivered in perfect condition to you?
-With Valentine’s Day approaching, the surge of flower orders and deliveries are increasing.
-The process of shipping flowers from nurseries to florists requires time-sensitivity and attention to detail.
-With the Day of Love nearly here, let’s dive into the cold chain logistics of the bouquet you plan to send to your loved one.
+With Valentine’s Day approaching, the surge of flower orders and deliveries is increasing.
+The process of shipping flowers from nurseries to florists requires time sensitivity and attention to detail.
+With the Day of Love nearly here, let’s dive into the cold chain logistics in flower delivery.

 While running to the florist to pick up a dozen roses is a simple task, the process to get those roses to the United States wasn’t so simple.
 Most flowers sold in the U.S. come from abroad.
 California is the main domestic flower producer in the U.S., but it only accounts for a small percentage of the flowers sold here.
 Flowers that end up in our grocery stores primarily come from South America, Africa, and Europe.

 The journey that flowers take to the U.S. is a long one.
 Experience in cold chain is necessary for the carriers that haul this delicate freight.
 Flowers must be maintained in the proper environment for quality purposes.
 Healthy, beautiful flowers won’t survive their long journey without a proper cold chain solution.

 The process to import flowers to the U.S. is meticulous with little room for error.
 The shelf life of a flower is extremely short, so it’s important to ship them as quickly as possible.
 To get your favorite carnations and lilies from field to florist is an extensive procedure.
 Let’s take a look at how flowers grown in Ecuador or Columbia arrive in your flower shops.